realglobe-Inc/sugo-demo-module/README.md

 Methods
 ---------

-The following methods are available from remote callers for the interface.
+The following methods are available from remote callers for the module.

 + [.ping(pong) -> string](#method-ping)
 + [.assert() -> boolean](#method-assert)